North Sydney Post Office: North Sydney Post Office

 The first post office in North Sydney was opened on 1 May 1854, trading under the name of St Leonards, the official name for the area until 1890.
 Mr G. H. Stevens was appointed first postmaster in 1854 with an annual salary of £12, retiring in 1870 due to deteriorating health.
 The St Leonards post office serviced a large area of the lower North Shore, and by 1874 it was recommended that a "Branch" post and telegraph office be established at North Shore, upgrading the current office to an official post office with telegraph facilities.

 In that year both the Superintendent of Telegraphs and the Postal Inspector were requested to investigate appropriate sites for a new post and telegraph office, as well as an estimated cost for the laying of telegraph cable across the harbour.
 This initial investigation for a post office site began a ten-year saga for the Postmaster General in North Sydney.

 The Postal Inspector first advised of suggestions from both the Mayor of East St Leonards, and the Mayor of St Leonards that the site of the Police Station would be the most suitable site for a Post and Telegraph Office.
 This proposal was firmly rejected by the Inspector General of Police and so the PMG decided to advertise for other premises.
 Advertisements were then placed in the Sydney Morning Herald and the Empire on 11 November 1874.
 Postal Inspector Moyse recommended that an official office be located close to the existing office in Mount Street, as this would make it central to the three municipalities of East St Leonards, St Leonards and Victoria.

 In response to the advertisements, many people in and around North Sydney made offers to sell or rent property to the Department.
 During the search for a permanent site (from June 1876) it was decided to rent the property of Mrs Jane Glover, for £2 per week.
-Her premises was situated at the junction of Blue's Point and Lane Cove Roads, and Mount and Miller Streets opposite the police station, and consisted of a newly erected store and dwelling house of seven rooms.
+Her premises was situated at the junction of Blues Point and Lane Cove roads, and Mount and Miller streets opposite the police station, and consisted of a newly erected store and dwelling house of seven rooms.